 These courses are required because they are central to law practice and are relatively heavily tested on the bar examinations of most states.
-The schedule is structured so that, in general, you should take at least two of these courses in each semester until you have completed all of them.
 When two RD sections of a required upper division course are offered in a single semester, you are required to take that required course in that semester.

 If, for example, two RD sections of Constitutional Law are offered in the fall semester, all RD students must take that course.
 We also offer RD sections of most of the other required courses: Administrative Law, Business Organizations, Criminal Procedure, Evidence, Professional Responsibility and Sales & Leases.
-In order to stay on track, you should take at least two of these "other required" courses.
-If you are interested in increasing your choices later in law school, you should take three of them.
-You should talk to your professors and the Dean of Students to obtain advice about which courses to take next fall and which courses to defer until later in law school.
+You should talk to your professors and the Dean of Students to obtain advice about which courses to take each semester and which courses to defer until later in law school.